aenslei/SENTRI/readme.md

 - Checks if a device has any AV, Firewall and VPN products by checking the existence of certain Windows Registry keys.
 --> For the simplicity of this tool, I will be focusing on checking for 3 commercial products: Windows Defender, Norton Security and ExpressVPN.

-**2**: Operating System
+**3**: Operating System
-- Checks if a device has the latest Windows patch.
+- Checks if a device has the latest Windows patch by extracting the client's current Windows Build Version.

 *This project was made for my GovTech Singapore Girls in Tech Mentorship Program!*